sarahtanja/lab-book/_posts/2023-03-20-protocol-qbit.md

 ### Step 2.
 Prepare Working Solution

+**tldr:** For 8 samples and 2 standards, you will need 2mL of working solution, to prepare it in a 1:200 dilution of dye-reagent to buffer, pipette 10uL of Qubit dye-reagent plus 1990uL of Qubit buffer into a 15mL falcon tube, cap & invert to mix.
+{: .notice--success}

 - [ ] calculate volume of working solution you need

-  standard #1 - 190uL working solution, 10uL standard
+  > standard #1 - 190uL working solution, 10uL standard
+  >

-  standard #2 - 190uL working solution, 10uL standard
+  > standard #2 - 190uL working solution, 10uL standard
+  >

-  sample 1      - 199uL working solution, 1uL sample
+  > sample 1      - 199uL working solution, 1uL sample
+  >

-  sample 2      - 199uL working solution, 1uL sample
+  > sample 2      - 199uL working solution, 1uL sample
+  >

-  sample 3      - 199uL working solution, 1uL sample
+  > sample 3      - 199uL working solution, 1uL sample
+  >

-  .. etc.
+  > .. etc.
+  >

   $$
   2*190uL + no. of samples *199uL = Working-Solution-Volume
   $$